idleberg/Harper-CodeMirror/README.md

 ## Installation

-1. Download a style-sheet and place it to CodeMirror's `theme` directory
+1. Download the style-sheet and place it to CodeMirror's `theme` directory
 2. Refer to the [CodeMirror Manual][3] for build instructions

 ## License